 Juice: ½ litre

 If you are too busy and don’t have the time to make a dye yourself, there are a few alternatives.
-Organic egg dye, for example, is made from sustainable ingredients and is completely safe.
-You can find organic Easter egg colours in organic markets, health food shops, pharmacies, or online.
+Organic egg dye, for example, is made from sustainable ingredients and it is completely safe.
+You can find organic Easter egg colours in organic shops, health food shops, pharmacies, or online.

-Alternatively, you can use organic food colouring as a dye.
-First, boil the eggs for 10 minutes.
 Then bring ½ litre of water to the boil and add 4 teaspoons of vinegar and 4 teaspoons of organic food colouring.
-Then carefully place the eggs in the water and leave them to soak until you are happy with the colour.

 Do you want to get creative and make some beautifully coloured eggs?
 Here are some ideas on making and designing Easter eggs.
 You can add some variety to your homemade Easter nest and try out some new design ideas.

 Natural patterns go particularly well with naturally coloured Easter eggs.
-Delicate flowers, herbs, and thin leaves make perfect stencils.
-Place a flower, herb, or leaf on the side of an un-dyed egg and then secure it by wrapping and knotting an old pair of nylon tights.
-Then dye the egg in the same way as before.
-When it’s dry, remove the tights and ‘stencil’ and you are left with a beautiful egg with a natural imprint.
+Delicate flowers and thin leaves make perfect stencils.
+Place a flower or a leaf on the side of an undyed egg and then secure it by wrapping and knotting an old pair of nylon tights around it.Then dye the egg in the same way as before.
+When it’s dry, remove the tights and ‘stencil’ and you will have a fantastically designed egg.

-If you want to make Easter crafts with your child, then these cute Easter egg figures are just the thing for you.
-With some cardboard and glue, you can create fun figures with either plain or dyed eggs.
-You can be as creative as you like when designing, gluing, or painting your Easter eggs.
+If you would like to make some Easter egg figures with your child, then these greatEaster egg figures are just the thing for you.
+You can use dyed or plain eggs to create some fun figures with just some cardboard and glue.
+You can be as creative as you like when designing, glueing or painting your Easter eggs.

 Vinegar can be used to wash off the natural colours.
 You can use this to create an effect.
 Use vinegar on a cotton bud to dab dots on an egg that has already been coloured.